microsoft/IoT-For-Beginners/4-manufacturing/lessons/3-run-fruit-detector-edge/vm-iotedge.md

 In Azure, you can create a virtual machine - a computer in the cloud that you can configure any way you wish and run your own software on it.

-> 💁 You can read more about virtual machines on teh [Virtual Machine page on Wikipedia](https://wikipedia.org/wiki/Virtual_machine).
+> 💁 You can read more about virtual machines on the [Virtual Machine page on Wikipedia](https://wikipedia.org/wiki/Virtual_machine).

 ## Task - Set up an IoT Edge virtual machine